walkenho/walkenho.github.io/_posts/2023-04-14-excuse-me-streamlit-cloud-you-want-what.md

     This is the option that Streamlit Developer Relations [recommends to its corporate users](https://discuss.streamlit.io/t/github-permissions-too-onerous/22094/2).
 In case you use your GitHub profile as a portfolio and therefore want to keep all of your projects together and associated to you, you can keep the development repository in your original repository and fork a copy from your deployment account, which you then proceed to deploy to Streamlit.

 Now which of these is the better option?
-I think they are both slightly inconvenient, but in equal amounts.
-Hence, chose whatever fits better into your workflow.
-As long as you don't give Streamlit Community access to all your private GitHub repositories.
+In my mind, they are much of a muchness.
+Both are slightly inconvenient, but none much more than the other.
+Hence, chose whatever fits better into your personal workflow.
 Personally, for my Meeting Organizer project, I went with latter.

+Happy deploying!